MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/review-and-save-package-mbb.md

 ---
-title: Review and save package in the Mobile Broadband Metadata Authoring Wizard
+title: Review and Save Package in the Mobile Broadband Metadata Authoring Wizard
 description: Review and save package in the Mobile Broadband Metadata Authoring Wizard
 keywords:
 - Review and save package in the Mobile Broadband Metadata Authoring Wizard